skarlekar/fargate-patterns/README.md

     $ git clone https://github.com/skarlekar/fargate-patterns.git

- Run the *prereqs-ubuntu.sh* script to install Docker, Python, pip, aws cli and other development enablers in your environment.
+ Run the *prereqs-ubuntu.sh* script to install Docker, Python, pip, AWS CLI and other development enablers in your environment.

     $ cd fargate-patterns/prerequisities
     $ prereqs-ubuntu.sh

 Log out of your shell and log back for the newly installed programs to take effect.

-Verify that you are able to run awscli in your newly minted environment
+Verify that you are able to run AWS CLI in your newly minted environment

     $ aws --version
     aws-cli/1.16.144 Python/2.7.10 Darwin/18.5.0 botocore/1.12.134

 ####  Create AWS roles for Fargate
-Create AWS roles ecsTaskExecutionRole and taskRole in IAM for Fargate to access other AWS services on your behalf
+Create AWS roles ecsTaskExecutionRole and task roles in IAM for Fargate to access other AWS services on your behalf

     $ source ./create-roles.sh